2018 historic anniversaries

-This year, Canada celebrates its 150th birthday.
-This is a great opportunity not only to look back, but to also look ahead to the future of our country, who we want to be and what we want to accomplish.
+This year, many significant anniversaries give us pause to not only reflect on our history, but to also look ahead to the future of our country, who we want to be and what we want to accomplish.

-Learn more about these great events that have left their mark on the Canada we know today.
+Here are some of those events which have left their mark on the Canada we know today.

 The year 2018 marks the centennials of Canada’s Hundred Days and the end of the First World War, known as the Armistice.
 This year, Parks Canada will also recognize the 75th anniversary of the Battle of the Atlantic, and its extension, the Battle of the St. Lawrence.
 In addition, Canada’s “fightingest” war ship, HMCS Haida, celebrates her 75th anniversary of being commissioned into the Royal Canadian Navy.